mweerasi/LocaleRule/README.md

+`Still in Development`

 # LocaleRule
 Simple way to change device locale for Android Automation

 ## Setup
-Download .aar file from `https://bintray.com/mweerasi/locale-rule/localeRule#files/LocaleRule%2Flocale-rule%2Funspecified` Add it to the app:build.gradle `implementation(name: 'library', ext: 'aar')` Add it to settings.gradle
+Download .aar file from `https://bintray.com/mweerasi/locale-rule/localeRule#files/LocaleRule%2Flocale-rule%2Funspecified`

+Add it to the app:build.gradle `implementation(name: 'locale-rule:unspecified', ext: 'aar')`

+Add it to settings.gradle `include ':locale-rule'`

 ## Usage
 To implement the rule for a test class, add the rule with the following line